vineetred/JavaDungeon/README.md

 * Game must be restarted in order to be played once it is finished.
 * As of now, we only accept the symbols of the four cardinal directions as the input for the direction.
+* To move, one needs to keep the button M pressed followed by an arrow key.
+* One can only move by clicking on the maze that is adjacent to the current position only.
+All other mouse clicks are disregarded.

 # Citations